adi1998/MelSkin/README.md

 Includes portrait replacements for the Arachne skins with optional support for custom skin related portraits.

-Option to select random dress on run start.
+Option to randomize dress on run start.

 ## Installation